RA86-dev/excelStocks1/README.md

 # ExcelStocks
+## THIS IS ONLY FOR TESTING/EDUCATIONAL PURPOSES ONLY.
 ExcelStocks is a program that generates a list of stocks that conforms to Kristjan Kullamägi's Trading strategies of the following stock rules:

 1. There has been an increase of 30-100% or higher in the past 1-3 months.